fenago/power-bi-next-level/LabGuides/13-odata-feeds.md

 ![](./Linked_image_Files/connect-to-odata_4.png)

-Once complete, Power BI Desktop makes the selected tables and other data elements available in the **Fields** pane, found on the right side of the *Reports* view in Power BI Desktop.
+Once complete, Power BI Desktop makes the selected tables and other data elements available in the **Data** pane, found on the right side of the *Reports* view in Power BI Desktop.

 ![](./Linked_image_Files/connect-to-odata_5.png)